emilywithoutorgans/emily.md/markdown/1844-manuscripts.md

 If wages are high, it means labor is scarce, so capitalists have to compete to buy it.
 If wages are low, it means there are too many desperate workers willing to sell themselves, so capitalists can pay them scraps.

-Over time, wages must falll ower and lower because two forces are constantly driving them down:
+Over time, wages must fall lower and lower because two forces are constantly driving them down:

 1. If the capitalist can cut wages without causing a revolt, they will.